 - Wrongful death

 The Boyers Law Group attorneys have successfully litigated many product liability lawsuits through Florida and achieved substantial verdict and settlements on behalf of its clients.
 Florida law limits the period of available time to file a lawsuit.
-If you or someone you know has been injured from a defective or dangerous product, you should contact the Florida product liability lawyers at Boyers Law Group today for a free consultation.
+If you or someone you know has been injured from a defective or dangerous product, you should contact the Miami Defective Product Attorneys at Boyers Law Group today for a free consultation.
+Call 800.545.9100.